polymathrobotics/protective-stop/README.md

 This initiative is focused on developing a low-cost, reliable protective stop mechanism for robotics and automation systems.
 Our protective stop system is designed to be a preventative measure that initiates a controlled shutdown with no immediate danger.

-**Safety disclaimer:** This system is not designed to be an emergency stop; as such, it should not be used when there is an immediate threat to human safety or significant risk to equipment is a more drastic action used when there is an immediate threat to human safety or significant risk to equipment.
-It is not designed immediate, uuncontrolled shutdowns.
+**Safety disclaimer:** This system is not designed to be an emergency stop; as such, it should not be used when there is an immediate threat to human safety or significant risk to equipment.
+It is not designed for immediate, uuncontrolled shutdowns.

 The main components of the system are:
 - Raspberry Pi and ESP32 microcontroller for primary functionality